C++ Map End Function - C++ Programming Tutorial

 Explanation:

-In this example, we have taken a map<char, string> named mymap that stores key-value pairs where characters are keys and strings are values.
-After that, the map automatically arranges elements in ascending order of keys.
+In this instance, a map container named mymap has been utilized to store key-value pairs where characters serve as keys and strings as values.
+Subsequently, the map automatically organizes elements in ascending order based on keys.

 Features of the map end function in C++